vagnerjsmello/car-auction-management-system/README.md

         ├── SearchVehiclesQuery.cs
         ├── SearchVehiclesQueryHandler.cs
         └── SearchVehiclesResponse.cs
+└── Common
+        └── OperationResult.cs
 ```

 **Responsibilities:**

-- **Commands:** These handle write operations.
-They validate data and interact with the domain, and also publish Domain Events via an injected `DomainEventPublisher`.
+- **Commands:** They perform write operations.
+They check the data and work with the domain.
+They also send Domain Events using an injected DomainEventPublisher.
-- **Queries:** These allow reading and searching for information, returning structured responses.
+- **Queries:** They let you read and search for information.
+They return organized responses.
+- **OperationResult:** Our commands and queries now return an OperationResult.
+This supports the Notification Pattern by gathering all validation errors and success data into one unified response.

 ---